 Dr Keith Conners created the Conners Rating Scale in 1969.
 It helped clinicians assess treatments on learner behaviour.
 The Conners 4, released by MHS, is the newest version.
 It is more precise and represents diverse groups better.

-Conners (undated) compares a learner's behaviour to peers, noting inattention.
+Conners (undated) compares a learner's behaviour with peers and notes inattention.
 SENCOs can use it for assessment purposes.
-Conners 4 (undated) showed Leo's disorganisation reflected weak executive function.
-This shifted the focus to Leo's neurology, not attitude.
+Conners 4 (undated) showed that Leo's disorganisation reflected weak executive function.
+This moved the focus to Leo's neurology, not attitude.

 What the Teacher Form Asks